tyc/successfulunittest/manuscript/Let_Get_Testing.md

 		bool_t expected_init_OK;
 	} test_data_t;

-The variable `init_pwm_return_value` is used to configure the return value of the mocked function.
-In this case, the mocked function `init_pwm()` will return the value `init_pwm_return_value`.
+The variable `init_pwm_return_value` is used to configure the return value of the mock function.
+In this case, the mock function `init_pwm()` will return the value `init_pwm_return_value`.
 So make sure that the type of `init_pwm_return_value` has the same type as the return type of `init_pwm()`.

-The variable `init_pwm_reinit_value` is used to configure the mocked function if it has been initialised or not.
-If it is set to TRUE, the mocked function will behave as if it has been initalised.
+The variable `init_pwm_reinit_value` is used to configure the mock function if it has been initialised or not.
+If it is set to TRUE, the mock function will behave as if it has been initalised.

-The construction of the actual test code should be next.
-It is constructed as a `for` loop where the test data is iterated over the test code.
+The construction of the test code should be next.
+It is constructed as a `for` loop where the test data is iterated over by the test code.
 It iterates for the entire dataset.

 	for ( 	index = 0;
 			index < (sizeof(test_data)/sizeof(test_data[0]));